Public-Health-Scotland/R-Resources/posit_workbench_acceptable_use_policy.md

 ### Scope

 This policy solely pertains to the acceptable use of the Posit Workbench analytical environment.
+This is a sub-policy of the NSS IT Acceptable Use Policy.

 ## Accessing Posit Workbench